Cisapride

 Cisapride is a gastroprokinetic agent, a drug that increases motility in the upper gastrointestinal tract.
 It acts directly as a serotonin 5-HT_{4} receptor agonist and indirectly as a parasympathomimetic.
 Stimulation of the serotonin receptors increases acetylcholine release in the enteric nervous system.
 It has been sold under the trade names Prepulsid (Janssen-Ortho) and Propulsid (in the United States).
 It was discovered by Janssen Pharmaceuticals in 1980.
-In many countries, it has been either withdrawn from the market or had its indications limited due to incidence of serious cardiac side-effects.
-Propulsid was linked to children's deaths.
+In many countries, it has been either withdrawn from the market or had its indications limited due to incidence of serious cardiac side-effects and its being linked to children's deaths.

 The commercial preparations of this drug are the racemic mixture of both enantiomers of the compound.
 The (+) enantiomer itself has the major pharmacologic effects and does not induce many of the detrimental side-effects of the mixture.

 Medical uses

 Cisapride has been used for the treatment of gastroesophageal reflux disease (GERD).
 There is no evidence it is effective for this use in children.
 It also increases gastric emptying in people with diabetic gastroparesis.
 Evidence for its use in constipation is not clear.

 In many countries, it has been either withdrawn or had its indications limited because of reports of the side-effect long QT syndrome, which may cause arrhythmias.
 The U.S. Food and Drug Administration (FDA) issued a warning letter to doctors, and cisapride was voluntarily removed from the U.S. market on July 14, 2000.
 Its use in Europe has also been limited.
 It was banned in India and in the Philippines in 2011.